Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 Moved changelog from the general readme file to its own readme file.
 Added a line of hyphens underneath version numbers in the changelog.
 Added version information to extension and library header files.
+Changed the general readme into a fancy .pdf file.

 ----Stations-----
 Removed mass from outpost turrets (they weren't even marked as mobile and (some) stars have gravity now).